Course title: Phonetics and Phonology

 1. Introduction: Phonetics and Phonology

-2. Speech Production: the speech chain, organs of speech
+2. Speech Production: the speech chain, organs of speech, speech production

-3. Segments of speech: the phoneme as a basic analytical unit of traditional phonology
+3. Segments of speech: the basic analytical units of traditional phonology

 9. IPA sounds and notational conventions